SultanGabriel/cc-world-admin/README.md

 If you are wondering, yes this is a mess, but it's just a fun side project.

 ## LICENSE
-My stuff uses basalt as a library, so respect their License.
+My stuff uses basalt as the main UI library, so respect their License.
 For my code, do whatever you want with it.